-Compare restaurant meal delivery services Deliveroo, Eat Now, Menulog and UberEATS on their website navigation, customer service, variety of meals, delivery reliability, value for money and overall customer satisfaction.
+Canstar Blue’s restaurant meal delivery review has seen Deliveroo, DoorDash, Uber Eats and Menulog compared on their meal variety, website/app navigation, delivery reliability & timing, customer service, value for money and overall satisfaction.

 See our Ratings Methodology.

-The ride sharing app that swept the globe went on to expand into transporting food as well as people.
-Browse by region, type of food, or search for a specific restaurant to find all kinds of local restaurants, ready to send their specialties your way.
-Just as with Uber, UberEATS allows you to track your order and estimated delivery time as the restaurant accepts it, begins preparing your food, and then sends it off for delivery.
-You’ll see the name and photo of the Uber partner bringing you your food by car, bike or scooter.
-You can schedule an order in advance, and customise your drop-off point with a choice of curbside collection, door-to-door service, or meeting in the lobby.
-Drop a pin to help your driver find exactly where you’ll be waiting.
+The ride-sharing app that swept the globe, Uber, went from dropping customers off at restaurants to serving them meals at their doorstep.
+Uber Eats allows you to browse by region, type of food, or search for a specific restaurant to find all kinds of local eateries ready to send their specialties your way.
+Just as with Uber, Uber Eats allows you to track your order and estimated delivery time as the restaurant accepts it, begins preparing your food, and then sends it off for delivery.
+You’ll see the name and photo of the Uber partner bringing you your food by car, bike, or scooter.
+You can also schedule an order in advance and customise your drop-off point with a choice of curbside collection, door-to-door service, or meeting in the lobby if you’re keen to get your hands on your meal quickly.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then alphabetically.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.

 Block Cheese - April 9th

 Supermarket giant Coles has recalled a brand of frozen pomegranate pieces amid reports that several people have been diagnosed with hepatitis A after consuming the product.

 NSW Health and the NSW Food Authority are said to …– Read more